hon-nova/eCoffee/README.md

 ### py:

 1. `admin.py`:
-      - This file registers the `User, Product, Cart, CartItem, Like, and Order` models with the Django admin site.
+      - This file registers the `User, Product, Cart, CartItem, Like, Order, and OrderItem` models with the Django admin site.
 As a result, these models can be managed via the Django admin interface, allowing administrators to view, add, modify, and delete instances of these models through a web-based interface.
 2. `context_processors.py`
       - Defines a context processor function `send_cart_length` that provides cart-related information to all **templates**.
 Specifically, it adds the total number of items in the cart (cart_length) and the total price of the items in the cart (total) to the context.
 This function is registered in the settings.py as follows